MicrosoftDocs/windows-dev-docs/windows-apps-src/design/style/reveal.md

 ### When to add Reveal
 You can add Reveal to your custom controls--but before you do, consider the type of control and how it behaves.
-* **Does your custom control sit a very UI dense area?**
+* **Does your custom control sit a very UI-dense area?**
-Chances are you have need of Reveal - as Reveal works great in scenarios where you want to define control state, and interaction type in a UI dense area.
+Consider adding Reveal.
+Reveal is great at helping interactive controls stand out in UI-dense areas.
 Examples of this can be seen in the semantic zoom area in the start menu:
 ![Reveal Semantic](images/StartMenuSemantic_Reveal.png)
 And on command bars, like the one in the Photos app:
 ![Reveal Semantic](images/CommandBar_Reveal.png)

 * **Is your control sitting in a group or list of other similarly sized, interactive items?**
-Then you probably want Reveal on all of them to help the interactivity of each stand out.
+Consider adding Reveal to help the individual interactivity of each control stand out.
 A good example of situations like these are the tiles on the Start menu:
 ![Reveal Tiles](images/StartMenuTiles_Reveal.png)